Major League Baseball Wild Card: Historic anomalies

 A "wild card" rule was used in the 1981 season after a players' strike wiped out the "middle third" of the season.
 The owners decided that the winners (in each division) of each "half" of the abbreviated season would make the playoffs, with the caveat that if the same team won both halves then that division's team with the second-best record from the second half would enter the playoffs as a wild card.
 However, the wild card rule was not actually used since all four divisions had different first half and second-half winners.
 As a result of the hastily contrived format, the Cincinnati Reds finished the regular season with the best record in all of baseball (66-42 .611) but failed to qualify for the playoffs because they finished 0.5 game behind the Dodgers in the first half and 1.5 games behind the Astros in the second half.
 The Astros finished 8 games back in the first half and the Dodgers 6 back in the second.

 For the 2020 postseason only, because of the COVID-19 pandemic, the playoff field expanded to include the second-place teams in each division, followed by the wild card teams represented by the next two best records from each league.
 All eight teams played in a best-of-three Wild Card Series.

 Two wild cards per league (2012–2019, 2021)

 On November 17, 2011, MLB announced that it would be adding two wild card teams to the postseason.

 The two wild card teams in each league faced each other in a one-game playoff.
-The winner of this game advanced to meet the top seed in the Division Series.
+The Wild Card Game winner advanced to play the best-ranked division winner in the Division Series.
 The revised playoff system began with the 2012 season.
 As mentioned previously, this system was not used during the 2020 season because of the COVID-19 pandemic.